 Furthermore, the relationship between dental aesthetics and smile attractiveness has not been completely investigated in orthodontically treated individuals.

-Another important aspect of dental aesthetics is the gums.
+Another important aspect of dental aesthetics are the gums.
 The interdental papilla is the gums between the teeth.
 It is formed by a dense connective tissue covered by oral epithelium and occupies the physiological space between the teeth.
 Each individual is different as the shape is determined by the contact relationships between teeth, the width of the approximal tooth surfaces.
 Inter-dentally, the gingiva that occupies the space coronal to the alveolar crest is known as interdental gingiva.
 In the incisor area, it has a pyramidal shape with the tip located immediately under the point of contact between teeth.
 In the posterior region, it is much broader.
 However, when a contact point is absent or when interdental papilla migrates apically as a result of inflammation, the col disappears, and interdental papilla takes on a pyramidal shape, which is unaesthetic and dysfunctional.

 When there is the loss of interdental papilla due to plaque associated lesions, traumatic oral hygiene procedures, or abnormal tooth shape, treatment needs to be done.
 There are 3 major types of treatment classification, namely papilla re-contouring, preservation and reconstruction.